 “Measuring the diameter of a strand of hair, our hair follicle-like structure exhibits similar cell behavior as real hair follicles.
 In our model, the hair cells are implanted into very fine and transparent fibers, which can be easily examined under the microscope unlike conventional models, making them ideal for drug testing applications.”

 One of the keys to the team’s success was the patented microfiber fabrication technology used for engineering cells in three dimensions.
 The press release mentions that this technology could be well suited for pharmaceutical and OTC companies to test out hair growth or hair inhibiting compounds on the 3D model.
 I’m thinking, that’s pretty cool, but what about using this as a means for hair cloning?
 Good question, dude.

 I Reached out to The IBN

-My logic tells me that if they were not ready to release any further update on the research, then obviously there is something going on with it.
-I feel there is a very good chance they have either partnered to test compounds on the 3D hair model or perhaps even began researching the 3D hair model for cloning purposes.
-These are just my opinions.
-Either way, it seems to me that this research has further developed since that press release was given.
+It seems highly likely that if they were not ready to release any further update on the research then there is still ongoing development with it.
+Ongoing development could mean they have either tested compounds on the 3D hair model or perhaps even began researching the 3D hair model for cloning purposes.
+Either way, it seems that this research has further developed since that press release was given.
 Just as a tidbit, The IBN has active collaborations with Delta Electronics, IBM, Johnson & Johnson, and Procter & Gamble.
-So, it is clear that they are capable of world class developments.
+It is clear that they are capable of world class developments.

-There you have it.
-Another potentially game changing technology being developed behind the scenes now.
+Could this be another game changing technology being developed behind the scenes now?
 We’ll have to stay tuned.
 Thanks for reading and enjoy!